Oceania Football Confederation: Semi-sovereign states

 France's eastern Pacific territory of Clipperton Island does not currently have a human population or any infrastructure.
 The Galápagos Islands in the eastern Pacific are designated as a special province of Ecuador, and have a small human population, however, they are not represented in Ecuador's national leagues.
+FIFA has nevertheless documented a local neighborhood football scene on some of the islands.
+Among these islands, there is a provincial championship whose winner travels 1,000 kilometers to mainland Ecuador to represent Galápagos in the amateur national neighbourhood league competition.
 The sport is not known to be played on the U.S. outlying islands in the central Pacific, such as Midway Island and Wake Island, which have primarily served as military bases throughout their history.
 It has occasionally been played on some of Alaska's Aleutian Islands in the far north Pacific, but there has never been an outdoor league, due to the cold weather.